Daeer-Projects/DatabaseOperations/CONTRIBUTING.md

 # How to contribute

-I'm really glad you're reading this, because we need voluteer developers to help this project come to fruition.
+I'm really glad you're reading this, because we (I) need volunteer developers to help this project come to fruition.

 The project is starting small, with a simple backup operation, but with work and effort, it might grow into something that will be used by many.